Electives

 The major emphasis of this course is to provide students with opportunities to participate in the planning, preparation, writing, production, and sale of the school yearbook.
 During the spring semester, students will write stories and poems, produce artwork, and write about current interests.
 Students will produce their own magazine.

 During the course of the year, students will follow the Engineering Design Cycle to create/build, test and iterate, if necessary, different projects to understand Physics and Engineering concepts.
 This is a hands on project based class which focuses on group work and exposes students to real world challenges that Engineers face when designing new products.
 Students will also have an opportunity to design and build a Robot using VEX kits and program the robot to accomplish certain task in accordance with the challenge guidelines.
 Students will work in teams and can participate in competition.
+Be sure you are checking the right box if you want an annual (all year) or the semester.

 Spanish 1AB (8th grade only)